Just Command Runner Guide¶

 # Container lifecycle

-just up # Start all local containers
+just local up # Start all local containers

-just down # Stop containers
+just local down # Stop containers

-just build # Rebuild and restart
+just local build # Rebuild and restart

-just logs # Follow all container logs
+just local logs # Follow all container logs

-just ps # Show container status
+just local ps # Show container status

-just restart # Stop then start
+just local restart # Stop then start

 # Django commands

-just migrate # Run database migrations
+just local migrate # Run database migrations

 # Testing

-just test # Run tests locally
+just local test # Run tests locally

 Google Cloud Platform¶